 Begin a new chapter by having the students take a pretest.
 Once completed, go over the answers in class.

-Have the students keep their copy.
-Upon completing the chapter use them to demonstrate to the students how much they have learned.
+Have the students keep their copies.
+Upon completing the chapter, use them to demonstrate to the students how much they have learned.

 Benefit: This beginning of the chapter activity immediately engages students in the chapter, assists them in evaluating their knowledge of the content, and piques their interest.

 Pronounce each term in the word list or use the Student Resources Pronunciation on the Elsevier Evolve website* to hear the terms pronounced.
 Have the students, as a group, repeat them aloud.

 Benefit: Having the students repeat the term aloud as a group allows the students to both speak and hear the terms in a safer environment than having a single student say the term aloud.

 If students have been assigned to conduct an interview with a healthcare professional or write case studies, schedule them to report their results to the class.

 Benefit: Student presentations allow for using terms in context while sharing information about medicine and healthcare.

 Pronounce Medical Terms in Use